ShadowNate/MISETranslator/README.md

   The background should be transparent. (e.g. MinisterT16_bo_BookmanOldStyle_12WithBorder.png)
 * In the third field (original font file) you indicate the full path to the corresponding ORIGINAL font file (.font) (e.g. MinisterT_bo_16.font)
 * Finally in the two remaining fields "Letter space top to top" and "Letter space left to left" you indicate the minimum margins between the characters in the custom row PNG file, in pixels.
-  Typically the first value should be a few pixels greater than the height of the highest language character, and the second value should be a few pixels greater than the minimum space between two characters in the custom row PNG file.
+  Typically, the first value should be a few pixels greater than the height of the highest language character, and the second value should be a few pixels greater than the minimum space between two characters in the custom row PNG file.
 If you don't get these values right, you may re-adjust them and press the "Calculate" or "Recalculate" buttons.
 The field "Imported Characters" on the right should provide a clue whether all of your characters were imported.
 Also, the "Draw outlines" function should provide the outlines around the characters to verify whether they will be drawn correctly.

-After pressing the "Calculate"(or "Recalculate") button, if there were no errors and the process finished successfully, the two remaining text fields ("output PNG file" and "output font file" ) will indicate the files where the modifications were stored.
-If everything seems ok in the preview image, you may copy these files in the "fonts" directory of the Monkey Island game to test the results in game.
+After pressing the "Calculate"(or "Recalculate") button, provided there were no errors and the process finished successfully, the two remaining text fields ("output PNG file" and "output font file" ) will indicate the files where the modifications were stored.
+If everything seems ok in the preview image, you may copy these files in the "fonts" directory of the Monkey Island game to test the results in-game.

 You can adjust the positioning of a font character within a sentence by explicitly and manually modifying the values in the "Detected Characters" table on the right.
-Typically, the values that should be modified are the ones in the columns Indnt (indent: the margin within a letter box, after which the letter begins.
-Can be negative), wid (width: the width of the character), kern (kerning: the margin after the end of the character, where the box for the next letter should begin).
+Typically, the values that should be modified are the ones in the columns Indnt (indent: the margin within a letter box, after which the letter begins - it can be a negative value), wid (width: the width of the character), kern (kerning: the margin after the end of the character, where the box for the next letter should begin).

 You can click on the "Preview sentence" button to open the "Preview Sentence" dialogue.
 By default this dialogue will demonstrate how the original and target language pangrams (sentences that include all letters of the respective alphabets) will appear in-game (approximately - as the game sometime treats specific font colour values differently depending on the game-context).
 You can also add custom sentences to preview their in-game versions.

 WARNING: the explicit manual changes to font letters positioning MUST be saved by clicking on the "Submit new values" button, under the "Detected Characters" table.

 WARNING 2: the explicit manual changes to font letters positioning WILL BE OVERWRITTEN without any prompt, if you click on the "Calculate" or "Recalculate" buttons, because those will recreate the extended font files from scratch.